A step-by-step guide to help you cover wire shelves

 Here’s what you’ll need (total amounts needed will depend on how much wire shelving you have):

-- 4X8 foot paneling- make sure that you measure both the depth and length of the shelves you are covering because this is what sits on top of the shelves.
+- 4X8 foot paneling- you will be using this paneling to “sit” on top of the wire shelves.
 The paneling is the cheapest thing I found to cover this much space.
-I bought two panels and had a little left for our almost 50 feet of shelves with depths of 16 inches and 12 inches- I used this from Lowes
+I bought two panels and had a little left for our almost 50 feet of shelves.
+I used this from Lowes (sold out, but this is very similar)

 - Either 1X4 whitewood boards or 1X6X8 fence pickets You’ll need enough to cover the entire length of your wire shelves.
 Note: I used whitewood boards because we had enough on hand left over from other projects, but if not I would have definitely used the fence pickets.
 They are about 1/2 of the cost of the whitewood boards!
-(I totally ripped this idea off from Erin of Lemons, Lavender, and Laundry)
+(I totally ripped this idea off from Erin of Lemons, Lavender, and Laundry, who has an amazing blog with TONS of great money saving DIYs!)

 - paint or stain of your choice